blakezillah/justawebagency/README.md

 A premium one-page marketing website for justaweb.agency, a web design agency specializing in simple, fast, and powerful websites.
 Built with vanilla HTML, CSS, and JavaScript—no frameworks, no build tools, no external dependencies.

+## ⚠️ Important: Intake Form Privacy

+The `intake.html`, `intake.css`, and `intake.js` files are **private internal tools** and should **NOT** be publicly accessible.

+**To protect the intake form:**
+1. **Host behind authentication** - Use server-side authentication (not just the passcode gate)
+2. **Don't index** - The form includes `noindex` meta tags, but ensure your server blocks search engines
+3. **Use environment variables** - For production, move sensitive values (passcode, email, endpoint) to environment variables
+4. **Consider obfuscation** - For additional protection, minify/obfuscate the JavaScript before deployment

+The passcode gate is a basic UX feature for convenience, **not real security**.
+Always use proper server-side authentication for production.

 ## 🚀 Features

 ### Core Functionality